Sai25Hajime/Sai25Hajime/README.md

 ## 🏆 GitHub Trophies
 [![trophy](https://github-profile-trophy.vercel.app/?username=Sai25Hajime&theme=radical)](https://github.com/ryo-ma/github-profile-trophy)

-## 🎨 Fun Facts
-- I love exploring the outdoors and like to see new places.
-- I'm a big fan of technology and always looking for ways to improve my coding skills.
-- I love Pokemon, since I love cute animals like cats.
-- I am a big fan of history, video games, food and cats.

 Feel free to check out my repositories and get in touch if you want to collaborate on a project or just say hi! 👋